-Hollywood producer Chris Hanley has built an ‘invisible’ house in Joshua Tree National Park, California and he’s now renting it out for $150,000 per month.
+Hollywood producer Chris Hanley has built an ‘invisible’ house in Joshua Tree National Park, California and he’s now selling it for $18 million.

 It’s known as the ‘Invisible House’ and it’s nothing if not fascinating.